-This species grows to about 10ft (3m) tall and nearly as wide.
+This species grows to about 10 feet tall (3m) and nearly as wide.
 It is native to parts of North Africa and the Mediterranean.
 This species has an upright growth form and slightly bigger leaves than other popular species.
 B. balearica is adapted to warm climates and can be grown in USDA Hardiness Zones 8-10.

 Buxus sinica – Korean boxwood

 This East Asian species is popularly grown in borders, hedges, and containers.

 - ‘Nana’: This is a very slow-growing plant that puts on just a couple of inches per year.
 It is a dwarf selection that grows about 2 feet (0.6m) tall and a little wider.
 New growth is lime green and darkens as it matures.